Santiago del Estero

 The city houses the National University of Santiago del Estero, founded in 1973, and the Universidad Católica, founded in 1960.
 Other points of interest include the city's Cathedral, the Santo Domingo Convent, and the Provincial Archeology Museum.

 The Santiago del Estero Airport is located 6 kilometres north of the city, and has regular flights to Buenos Aires and San Miguel de Tucumán.

 The climate is subtropical with cool dry winters and wet humid summers.
 It receives an average annual precipitation of 600 mm, and the climate is warm.

-Santiago del Estero and its region are home to about 100,000 speakers of the local variety of Quechua, making it the southernmost outpost of the language of the Incas.
+Santiago del Estero and its surroundings are home to about 100,000 speakers of the local variety of Quechua, making it the southernmost outpost of the language of the Incas.
 It is one of the few indigenous languages surviving in modern Argentina.

 History

 After a series of exploratory expeditions from Chile starting in 1543, Santiago del Estero del Nuevo Maestrazgo was founded on July 25, 1553, by Francisco de Aguirre (although some historians consider its true foundation to be in 1550).
 Although it is the oldest city in Argentina, it preserves little of its former Spanish colonial architecture, except for several churches.